Valfleuri : Our Story & Legacy

 2010’s

-Starting in 2010, all fresh eggs used in our Pâtes d’Alsace now come exclusively from free-range hens in France.
+Since 2010, the fresh eggs used in Valfleuri Alsatian pasta have mainly come from free-range hens in France.

 In 2012, we innovated with Pat’atouilles — a vegetable-rich pasta that earned the ARIA Innovation Trophy.